TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 3/Micah 3.7.md

 ---

-And the seers shall be put to shame, and the diviners confounded; yea, they shall all cover their lips; for there is no answer of God.
+The seers shall be disappointed, and the diviners confounded.
+Yes, they shall all cover their lips; for there is no answer from God."